Chances of getting into University of Central Florida

 University of Central Florida typically requires applicants to be in the top 22 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1220 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1140.
 The estimated average SAT composite for admitted freshman is 1300 out of 1600.
+The school ranks #5 in Florida for highest average SAT composite score.
 60 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1140 to 1220||Reach||26%-37%|

 |Less than 1140||Low||<26%|

 |ACT Test||25th Percentile Score|

 |ACT Reading 25th||23|